Rav-Kav: History

 Rav-Kav was first introduced in August 2007 by the Ministry of Transportation.
-Operations started on August 28, 2007 by Kavim, a small bus company serving the suburban cities of Kiryat Ono, Or Yehuda, Yehud and Petah Tikva, as well as several other destinations in the Jezreel Valley area in northern Israel.
+Operations started on August 28, 2007, by Kavim, a small bus company serving the suburban cities of Kiryat Ono, Or Yehuda, Yehud and Petah Tikva, as well as several other destinations in the Jezreel Valley area in northern Israel.
 Several other small companies were to start offering Rav-Kav in the following months, however these were all delayed.

 The first major company to offer Rav-Kav was Dan, which serves many bus routes in the Tel Aviv Metropolitan Area.
 Although Dan was originally supposed to offer Rav-Kav to all passengers in August 2008, Dan only started limited service for student card holders in October, and full service started in January 2009.
-In March 2010, Dan stopped issuing paper monthly passes, which can now be purchased only with Rav-Kav.
+In March 2010, Dan stopped issuing paper monthly passes, which can now be purchased only as loadable contracts on a Rav-Kav.

 Egged, the largest bus company in the country, did not have a final date set for the introduction of Rav-Kav at the time of its announcement.
 This was attributed to its large fleet of buses which required a longer integration period.
 On May 25, 2010, Egged started offering limited Rav-Kav services in the city of Rehovot.
 These services were later expanded to Karmiel and the Sharon areas, and they include monthly passes and special student and elderly discounts but not the pay as you go product.
 Egged has provided full Rav-Kav service in the Gush Dan Metropolitan Area starting on July 1, 2011, and joined the existing joint fare collection system between Kavim, Dan and Metropoline.
 Egged also started offering Rav-Kav service in Jerusalem and Haifa in July 2011.

 Israel Railways also did not have a set date for the introduction, however the ministry's spokesman stated at the time of Rav-Kav's introduction that it would be within several months.
 Rav-Kav was fully integrated by Israel Railways in early 2012.

 CityPass, the Jerusalem Light Rail operator, started offering Rav-Kav in May 2011, in advance of the opening of the first line in August.
+Cfir took over CityPass operations in August 2021.

 The introduction of Rav-Kav cards are part of a larger effort to create bus priority in order to quicken the process of riding a bus and encourage people to use public transport over cars.
 The effort is being led by groups like Transport Today and Tomorrow, which aims to expand sustainable transportation in Israel.

-In 2019 in Jerusalem, Rav Kav is the only payment method on buses, whose drivers do not accept cash for the ticket but only for the purchase of a new Rav Kav.
-Cash will soon no longer be accepted in some other cities.
+Since 2019 in Jerusalem, and August 2022 in all other locations, Rav Kav is the main payment method on buses, whose drivers do not accept cash.
+Cash is no longer be accepted in any public system.